replicatedhq/replicated-field-labs/instruqt/distributing-with-replicated/05-validating-the-install/assignment.md

 =========

-Once Omozan's instance is in the _Ready_ state, you've successfully distributed the application to the custonmer Omozan using the Replicated Platform.
+Once Omozan's instance is in the _Ready_ state, you've successfully distributed the application to the customer Omozan using the Replicated Platform.